magento/devdocs/src/guides/v2.4/extension-dev-guide/event-list.md

 {:.procedure}
 When to listen:

-* if one wants to customize catalog product edit attribute tab form
+*  If one wants to customize catalog product edit attribute tab form

 ### 18. adminhtml_catalog_product_edit_tab_attributes_create_html_before